MicrosoftDocs/xamarin-docs/docs/essentials/permissions.md

 ## General Usage

-The following presents the general usage pattern for determining whether a permission has been granted and requesting it if it has not.
-This code snippet uses features that are available with Xamarin.Essentials version 1.6.0 or later.
+The following code presents the general usage pattern for determining whether a permission has been granted and requesting it if it has not.
+This code uses features that are available with Xamarin.Essentials version 1.6.0 or later.

 ```csharp
 public async Task<PermissionStatus> CheckAndRequestLocationPermission()